Updated March 8th, 2020

 Heroin is known for its extremely addictive qualities and is notoriously difficult to quit.
-There are a number of harrowing, even exaggerated, depictions of withdrawal in TV, film and other media are harrowing, and in real life, detox from heroin and other opiates has a reputation as being one of the most difficult.
+There are a number of harrowing, even exaggerated, depictions of withdrawal in TV, film, and other media, heroin and other opiates have developed a reputation for being some of the most difficult drugs to come off.
 This is part of the reason that detox from heroin can be a source of fear for people considering recovery.

 So, what’s it like detoxing from heroin?
 What are some of the most common fears among patients in heroin detox?
 Can you die from heroin withdrawal?

 The good news is that a quality detox center like FHE Health will take great care to address this fear and others, so that patients feel fully supported throughout withdrawal and beyond.
 In other words, while pre-detox fears are natural and can be common, they don’t justify the perpetuation of an addiction that’s destroying one’s health, life, and relationships.

 This article will address common fears among patients in heroin detox.
 It will also discuss how patients are able to overcome these fears during inpatient rehab, with the help of highly trained and compassionate staff.